 [Whether or not this is a 'crude reductionist' explanation for the adoption of such ideas is tackled head-on, here, here, and below.]

 It is a peculiar fact that the ideological roots of substitutionist thinking have received scant attention from revolutionaries.
-In his otherwise excellent essay on Trotsky's views on this phenomenon, Tony Cliff doesn't even mention the ideological roots of substitutionist thinking.
-And as far as can be determined, no one else has bothered to do so since.
+In his otherwise excellent essay on Trotsky's views about this phenomenon, Tony Cliff doesn't even mention the ideological roots of substitutionist thinking.
+And as far as can be ascertained, no Marxist has bothered to do so since.

-It is almost as if revolutionary parties are run by automata, or by individuals who have no class-origin, or current class position, and who have (or had) no philosophical baggage which they brought with them into the movement.
+It is almost as if revolutionary parties are run by automata, or by individuals who have no class-origin, or current class position, and who have no philosophical baggage which they have brought with them into the movement.

 "It is not the consciousness of men that determines their being, but, on the contrary, their social being that determines their consciousness."
 [Marx (1859), p.181.
 Quoted from here.]

-Naturally, one must deal with the beliefs of fellow human beings with some sensitivity, but revolutionaries like Marx, Engels, Lenin and Trotsky weren't beamed down to earth from a passing spaceship, nor were they hatched fully-formed with all their socialist ideas pre-installed.
+Of course, one must deal with the beliefs of fellow human beings with due sensitivity, but revolutionaries like Marx, Engels, Lenin and Trotsky weren't beamed down to earth from a passing spaceship, nor were they hatched fully-formed with all their socialist ideas pre-installed.

 Indeed, Lenin was quite happy to 'reduce' his opponents' politics to their class position: